slochower/smirnoff-host-guest-manuscript/manuscript.md

 The R^2^ values for each functional group subset is also reported in the bottom right corner in each graph.

-## Results and discussion
+## Results

 This results section is organized as follows.
 We first present a comparison of SMIRNOFF99Frosst and two iterations of the General AMBER Force Field (GAFF [@YmRgHfeU]) on predicting binding free energies (ΔG) and binding enthalpies (ΔH) of small molecule guests to α-cyclodextrin (αCD) and β-cyclodextrin (βCD).
-We then detail how the behaviors of guest molecules changes between force fields and finally we summarize the parameter differences between SMIRNOFF99Frosst and GAFF along with the effects of the parameter differences.
+We then detail how the conformational preferences of guest molecules changes between force fields and finally we summarize the parameter differences between SMIRNOFF99Frosst and GAFF along with the effects of the parameter differences.

-### Binding free energies and enthalpies
+### Comparison with experimental binding free energies, enthalpies, and entropies

-SMIRNOFF99Frosst does about as well as, or even better than GAFF v1.7, depsite have far fewer numerical parameters on predicted ΔG and ΔH compared to the values measured with isothermal titration calorimetry.
+Despite having far fewer numerical parameters, SMIRNOFF99Frosst does about as well as, or even better than, GAFF v1.7 on predicting ΔG and ΔH, compared to experimental values measured using ITC or NMR.
-SMIRNOFF99Frosst has an overall agreement of under 1 kcal/mol on binding free energies and under 2 kcal/mol on binding enthalpies across the 43 host-guest systems ([@fig:dG-dH]).
+SMIRNOFF99Frosst has an overall deviation from experiment under 1 kcal/mol on binding free energies and under 2 kcal/mol on binding enthalpies and entropies across the 43 host-guest systems (@fig:dG-dH, @fig:TdS, Table @tbl:statistics, Table @tbl:dG-combined, Table @tbl:dH-combined, and Table @tbl:TdS-combined).
-Overall, the correlation between SMIRNOFF99Frosst and experiment is mediocre, ranging from an R$^2$ value of 0.34 to 0.54 for ΔG.
-The results are more varied for ΔH with R$^2$ ranging from 0.09 to 0.54.
-In particular, SMIRNOFF99Frosst underestimates the binding free energy and binding enthalpy of cyclic alcohols and mostly underestimates the binding entropy ([@fig:TdS]).
-Guests containing ammonium or carboxylate functional groups appear to be equally over- and under-estimated for binding free energy.

-Notably, SMIRNOFF99Frosst does better on αCD than βCD ([@fig:dG-dH-by-cyclodextrin]).
+GAFF v1.7 agrees well with SMIRNOFF99Frosst (@fig:dG-by-orientation); the overall root mean squared error (RMSE) between the methods is 0.88 kcal/mol.
+Compared to experiment, GAFF v1.7 has RMSE values of 0.88 kcal/mol, 2.54 kcal/mol, and 2.21 kcal/mol on ΔG, ΔH, and −TΔS.
+Both SMIRNOFF99Frosst and GAFF v1.7 systematically underestimate the ΔG and ΔH for cyclic alcohols.
+In some cases, GAFF v1.7 underestimates ΔH by over 3 kcal/mol and up to 5 kcal/mol (b-chp).

+The predictions made by GAFF v2.1 exhibit significant differences from those of SMIRNOFF99Frosst (RMSE=1.90 kcal/mol @fig:dG-by-orientation) or GAFF v1.7 (RMSE=2.1 kcal/mol, @fig:dG-by-orientation).
+GAFF v2.1 has a large negative systematic deviation from the experimental values in both ΔG and ΔH, yet strikingly strong correlations with the experimental values across all three functional group classes.
+Furthermore, GAFF v2.1 has the lowest −TΔS RMSE of any force field (@fig:TdS).
+Compared to SMIRNOFF99Frosst and GAFF v1.7, GAFF v2.1 uniformly overestimates both the binding free energy and binding enthalpy, with slopes > 1 in both cases (Table @tbl:statistics).

+[I'm thinking it might be cleaner and more palatable to separate the comparisions out by ΔG first, then ΔH, and then −TΔS to break things up a bit.
+I'm made a mush of the results, trying to touch upon the key differences without covering everything, for example, the second paragraph in this section begins by implicitly using ΔG for "agrees well" but then discusses ΔH in the final sentence.]{.banner .lightgrey}

 <div id="fig:dG-dH">
 ![](images/SMIRNOFF99Frosst-vs-Experiment-dG.png){ width=3.5in}